ibbles/LearningUnreal/Shadows.md

 - [[Ray Traced Shadows]] - Dynamic.
 - (Some kind of [[Baked Lighting]] shadow?
 Does it have a name?
 Are there multiple types here?)

+A particular [[Light Source]] can only have one shadow method selected.

 The main shadowing method is selected at [[Project Settings]] > Engine > Rendering > Shadows > Shadow Map Method.
 Can be either [[Virtual Shadow Maps]] or [[Cascaded Shadow Maps]].
 The other types of shadows either take over when the main shadow method goes out of range,